RenderKit/ospray/doc/api.md

 count incremented.
 Note that `ospDeviceRetain` and `ospDeviceRelease` should only be used with reference counts that the application tracks: removing reference held by the current set device should be handled by `ospShutdown`.
-Thus `ospDeviceRelease` should only decrement the reference counts that come from `ospNewDevice`, `ospGetCurrentDevice`, and the number of explicit calls to `ospDeviceRetain`.
+Thus, `ospDeviceRelease` should only decrement the reference counts that come from `ospNewDevice`, `ospGetCurrentDevice`, and the number of explicit calls to `ospDeviceRetain`.